Quentin Tarantino: Controversies

-Gun violence

-Tarantino has said he does not believe that violence in film inspires real acts of violence.
-In an interview with Terry Gross, Tarantino expressed "annoyance" at the suggestion that there is a link between the two, saying, "I think it's disrespectful to [the] memory of those who died to talk about movies ...
-Obviously the issue is gun control and mental health."
-Soon after, in response to a Hollywood PSA video titled "Demand a Plan", which featured celebrities rallying for gun control legislation, a pro-gun group used scenes from Tarantino's film Django Unchained to label celebrities as "hypocrites" for appearing in violent movies.

-Racial slurs in films
+Spike Lee criticisms

-In 1997, Spike Lee questioned Tarantino's use of racial slurs in his films, especially the word "nigger", particularly in Pulp Fiction and Jackie Brown.
+In 1997, Spike Lee questioned Tarantino's use of racial slurs in his films, especially the N-word, particularly in Pulp Fiction and Jackie Brown.
 In a Variety interview discussing Jackie Brown, Lee said, "I'm not against the word ...
 And some people speak that way, but Quentin is infatuated with that word ...
 I want Quentin to know that all African Americans do not think that word is trendy or slick."
 Tarantino responded on The Charlie Rose Show:

-Tarantino said on The Howard Stern Show that Lee would have to "stand on a chair to kiss [his] ass".
+Tarantino said on The Howard Stern Show that Lee would have to "stand on a chair to kiss [his] ass."
 Samuel L. Jackson, who has appeared in both directors' films, defended Tarantino.
 At the Berlin Film Festival, where Jackie Brown was screened, Jackson said: "I don't think the word is offensive in the context of this film ...
 Black artists think they are the only ones allowed to use the word.
 Well, that's bull.
 Jackie Brown is a wonderful homage to black exploitation films.
 This is a good film, and Spike hasn't made one of those in a few years."
 Tarantino argued that black audiences appreciated his blaxploitation-influenced films more than some of his critics, and that Jackie Brown was primarily made for black audiences.

 Django Unchained was the subject of controversy because of its use of racial slurs and depiction of slavery.
 Reviewers defended the use of the language by pointing out the historic context of race and slavery in America.
 Lee, in an interview with Vibe, said that he would not see the film: "All I'm going to say is that it's disrespectful to my ancestors.
 That's just me ...
 I'm not speaking on behalf of anybody else."
 Lee later tweeted: "American slavery was not a Sergio Leone spaghetti western.
 It was a holocaust.
 My ancestors are slaves.
 Stolen from Africa.
 I will honor them."

-Kill Bill car crash

-Uma Thurman was in a serious car crash on the set of Kill Bill because Tarantino had insisted she perform her own driving stunts.
-Tarantino said he did not force her to do the stunt.
-Although Thurman said the incident was "negligent to the point of criminality", she believed Tarantino had no malicious intent.